Atilla-Arslan/sei-project-two/README.md

 #### Passing props to the Navbar

-As the search box was in the Navbar component, I had to pass the handleChange function and newRequest function through as props to use them.
+Because the search box was in the Navbar component, I had to pass the handleChange function and newRequest function through as props to use them inside the component.

 ```
 javascript